How to Choose The Best Fertilizer for Potatoes

 Growth Stage

 Potatoes have different nutrient needs depending on their growth stage.
 Early in the season, they need more nitrogen to develop foliage.
+It is also advised to ensure your potatoes are getting adequate calcium and boron early.
 However, once tubers start forming, potassium becomes the key nutrient.
 Tailoring your fertilizer application to the plant’s growth stage ensures you are supplying the right nutrients at the right time for optimal yield and quality.

 Soil Type